Barkarby station

 Barkarby station is a railway station and future metro station located in the Barkarby area of Järfälla Municipality in Stockholm County.
-Currently part of the Stockholm commuter train network on the Mälaren line, it lies approximately 14.6 kilometers northwest of Stockholm City station.
+Currently part of the Stockholm commuter rail network on the Mälaren Line, it lies approximately 14.6 kilometers northwest of Stockholm City railway station.

 The station is being upgraded to also serve long-distance and regional trains and will include a new metro station as the terminus of the Blue Line extension, expected to open in 2027.